Smart Buildings Enabled by 6G Communications: Proposed Framework

 \subsection{Semantic Layer}

-In the semantic layer, the original inputs by users are treated as raw data and mapped to machine languages.
-With the help of ML in the semantic layer, voice and gesture recognition are allowed to extract contextual information and interpret users' demands accurately.
-Meanwhile, the extracted information and interpreted demands from users are pre-processed and compressed before sending to the network layer for transmission.
-Another important function of the semantic layer is to label the users' feedback, so that the emergency feedback can be transmitted and processed in priority over other messages.
+In the semantic layer, original user inputs are treated as raw data and mapped to machine languages.
+Using ML in the semantic layer, voice and gesture recognition enable the extraction of contextual information and interpret users' demands accurately.
+The extracted information and interpreted demands from users are pre-processed and compressed before being sent to the network layer for transmission.
+Another important function of the semantic layer is to label user feedback such that emergency feedback can be transmitted and processed with priority over other non-emergency messages.